keanswon/UCSB-dining-site/README.md

 - utils.py: helper functions, like export_to_csv
 - mostly complete, still has to sort filepaths

+**TODO**

+- Top priority: map everything out
+- Figure out how to deal with the new items coming in every day
+- Begin front-end
+- Learn Django for backend

 **Progress**:

 - 4/18: Laid out files, began building web scraper